Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

 \subsection{Node Distribution}

-To generate our graphs, we randomly and uniformly distribute nodes on a unit square with the constraint that two nodes have to have a minimal distance $\lambda$ in between them.
-For an efficient computation of a uniform distribution of nodes, it is necessary to discretise the unit square.
+To generate the graphs, we start with randomly and uniformly distributing nodes in a unit square with the constraint that two nodes have to have a minimal distance $\lambda$ in between them.
+For an efficient computation, it is necessary to discretise the unit square.
 We do so, with a uniform grid size of $1000$ times $1000$.
-The grid size can be adapted as needed and it is often chosen based on the computational limits and the intended graph properties as for example the number of nodes that have to be distributed.
+The grid size can be adapted as needed and is often chosen based on the computational limits and the intended graph properties as for example the number of nodes.
+In the implementation, we distribute the nodes iteratively.
+Each node occupies the grid coordinate of its centre and all grid coordinates within $\lambda$ distance from it.
+For this purpose, each grid coordinate gets assigned a marker value.
+The marker indicates whether the coordinate is still {\itshape available} ($0$) or {\itshape occupied} ($1$).
+After a new node has been added, all surrounding marker values in $\lambda$ distance are updated by setting them to $1$.
+The coordinate for the centre of the succeeding nodes is randomly and uniformly selected from the non-occupied coordinates.
+The process is repeated until either no grid coordinates are available or the desired amount of nodes has been placed within the unit square.